← All beaches & hotels

 Moderate-Low Risk 2 / 5

-Kealia Beach is a long, popular sandy beach on Kauaʻi's East Side with generally good water quality.
+Kealia Beach is a long, popular sandy beach on Kauaʻi's East Side with historically baseline water quality.
 The open ocean exposure provides strong flushing.
 However, Kealia Stream drains nearby agricultural and residential areas, which can carry runoff after rain.

 The East Side of Kauaʻi (Coconut Coast) receives moderate rainfall, more than the dry south and west sides.
 This means runoff events are more common than at beaches on the drier coasts.
 The beach can also have rough surf and strong shorebreak, particularly in winter.
 The south end tends to be calmer.